Quantum walks of interacting fermions on a cycle graph: Interacting indistinguishable electrons

-The qualification and quantification of entanglement between several subsystems is one of the most important issues in quantum information theory.
-To describe entanglement of electrons we can not use the usual definition of entanglement of distinguishable particles, because for identical particles the Hilbert space no longer has a tensor product structure.
-The Hilbert space of two electrons is an antisymmetric product, not a direct product~\cite{gittings2002describing, zanardi2002quantum}.
+It is known that interactions between particles create quantum entanglement between these particles~\cite{PhysRevLett.86.910,PhysRevLett.82.1975}.
+The qualification and quantification of an entanglement between several subsystems is one of the most important issues in quantum information theory.
+However, by describing an entanglement of two fermions we cannot use the standard definition of entanglement of distinguishable particles, because for identical particles the Hilbert space has no longer a tensor product structure.
+More specifically, the Hilbert space of two electrons is an antisymmetric product, not a direct product~\cite{gittings2002describing, zanardi2002quantum}.